What is Acrylic Injection Molding?

 Conclusion

-Acrylic is a commonly plastic material used in injection molding, but it is hygroscopic, inadequate drying or improper processing methods will added costs and defects.
+Acrylic is a common plastic material used in injection molding, but it is hygroscopic; inadequate drying or improper processing methods will add costs and defects.
 Jiangzhi is an experienced injection molding service manufacturer.
-We supply professional Acrylic injeciton molding service.
-Welcome to contact for Acrylic injection molding solution.
+We supply professional Acrylic injection molding service.
+Welcome to contact us for an Acrylic injection molding solution.

 Yes, acrylic parts can be colored or tinted using dyes or additives during PMMA injection molding.